 2.2.1 | Estimating and correcting measurement error

-Errors in aerial photogrammetry arise from several sources, of which the most impactful are imprecise altitude estimates (Burnett et al. 2019, Bierlich et al. 2021, Glarou et al. 2022, Napoli et al. 2024). that are cetacean photogrammetricDrones that derive altitude measurements from inbuilt barometers, as was our case, can be inaccurate due to changes in meteorological conditions and internal biases (Burnett et al. 2019, Bierlich et al. 2021)the AUV’sAUVof was to collect video recordings for analyzing behaviourreducedof our system wasan AUV systemretrieve reliably.
-We used measurements of our research vessel (12.03 m) collected throughout the field season at various altitudes (27 – 120 m) to quantify the uncertainty in morphometric measurements and correct altitude estimates.
+Errors in aerial photogrammetry arise from several sources, of which the most impactful are errors in altitude measurement, which impact the scaling factor used to estimate true object lengths (Burnett et al. 2019, Bierlich et al. 2021, Glarou et al. 2022, Napoli et al. 2024).
+Our morphometric estimates were based on altitude measurements from the built-in barometric altimeter, which is less precise (i.e., has more variation) and less accurate (i.e., approaches true values less often) than measurements obtained from laser-based altimeters that are typically used in cetacean photogrammetric research (Burnett et al. 2019, Bierlich et al. 2021).
+We did not incorporate a laser altimeter on our UAV because the added weight would have substantially reduced flight times given the UAV’s small size.
+We opted for this UAV model because our initial attempts to fly and retrieve a larger UAV (Phantom 4 Pro) equipped with a laser altimeter vessel failed due to a combination of pilot inexperience (AE) and the inherent challenges of landing a drone on a sailboat at sea.
+As our main interest was to collect video recordings for analyzing sperm whale behaviour, we decided that the reduced of accuracy and precision of our system was acceptable in exchange for an UAV system we could fly for long enough time, retrieve reliably, and replace at relatively lower cost.

+To quantify the uncertainty in morphometric measurements and correct barometric altitudes of our UAV system, we used measurements of our research vessel (12.03 m) collected throughout the field season at various altitudes (27 – 120 m).
 We quantified percent measurement error using a modified version of the equation of Bierlich et al. (2021):

 % error= Lc, i'-LcLc×100 #1